actions/toolkit/docs/typescript-action.md

-# Creating a JavaScript Action
+# Creating a TypeScript Action

 The [typescript-action](https://github.com/actions/typescript-action) repo contains everything you need to get started.